-The equity allocation will be managed actively.
-The focus would be to build a diversified portfolio of strong growth companies, reflecting our most attractive investment ideas, at all points of time.
-The portfolio will be built utilizing a bottom-up stock selection process, focusing on appreciation potential of individual stocks from a fundamental perspective.
-The AMC employs a "Fair value" based research process to analyse the appreciation potential of each stock in its universe (Fair value is a measure of the intrinsic worth of a company).
+The portfolio will be built utilising a bottom-up stock selection process, focusing on appreciation potential of individual stocks from a fundamental perspective.
+The AMC employs a ""Fair value" based research process to analyse the appreciation potential of each stock in its universe (Fair value is a measure of the intrinsic worth of a company).
 The universe of stocks is carefully selected to include companies having a robust business models and enjoying sustainable competitive advantages as compared to their competitors.
-The Fund will have the flexibility to invest across the market capitalization spectrum.
-The Fund by utilizing a holistic risk management strategy will endeavor to manage risks associated with investing in equity markets.

-The Fund has identified the following risks and designed risk management strategies, which are embedded in the investment process to manage these risks
+The scheme by utilising a holistic risk management strategy will endeavour to manage risks associated with investing in equity markets.
+The scheme has identified the following risks and designed risk management strategies, which are embedded in the investment process to manage these risks

-- i) Quality Risk Risk of investing in unsustainable / weak companies. - ii) Price Risk Risk of overpaying for a company - iii) Liquidity Risk High Impact cost of entry and exit - iv) Volatility Risk Volatility in price due to company or portfolio specific factors - v) Event Risk Price risk due to a company / sector specific or market event
+- i.
+Quality Risk Risk of investing in unsustainable / weak companies. - ii.
+Price Risk Risk of overpaying for a company - iii.
+Liquidity Risk High Impact cost of entry and exit - iv.
+Concentration risk Invest across the market capitalization spectrum and industries/ sectors - v.
+Volatility Risk Volatility in price due to company or portfolio specific factors - vi.
+Event Risk Price risk due to a company / sector specific or market event stock and index) and options (stock and index).